 She was nominated for the Outer Critics Circle Award for Outstanding Actress in a Play for her role as Claire in a play "Fuddy Meers" (1999), at New York City Center.

-She was nominated for the Drama Desk Award for Outstanding Actress in a Play for her role as Sarah Grosberg, Jeannie Grosberg in a play "Sarah, Sarah" (2004), at New York City Center.
+She was nominated for the Drama Desk Awards for Outstanding Actress in a Play for "Sarah, Sarah" (2004) as Sarah Grosberg, Jeannie Grosberg, at New York City Center, and "Juno and the Paycock" (2013) as Juno Boyle, at Irish Repertory Theatre.

 She won the Drama Desk Award for Outstanding Ensemble and the Obie Award for Distinguished Performance by an Ensemble for her role as Jane Apple Halls in a play "Sweet and Sad" (2011), at Anspacher Theater.